tinguy16/DH150-2020W/assignment05/README.md

 **Characteristics:** shy, hard working, passionate

 **Motivation/Needs:** Eric just moved to Los Angeles to pursue his dream of becoming a musician.
-Unfortunaely, it's been hard for him to get his music heard with all of the surrounding competition, but he is determined to find a way to get his name out there.
+Unfortunately, it's been hard for him to get his music heard with all of the surrounding competition, but he is determined to find a way to get his name out there.
 Coming from a small town, Eric is relatively shy, so interacting with people by street performing is not his strongest suit.
 Instead, he hopes to find a platform that will allow him to post his music and form a following virtually.
 Eric has tried posting his music on social media sites like YouTube, but there is just too much unrelated content on there for others to ever come across his music.

 **Barriers/Facilitators:** Eric understands the the basics of technology, but going beyond that can be overwhelming for him.
 He is not looking for anything fancy, he simply wants to be able to upload his music, view fan engagement, and interact with other users via comments and messages.